junta/dydx-v3-rust/README.md

 ## Private API

-Sample code to call Get Accounts API and then Create New Order API
+Sample code to call Get Accounts API and then Create New Order API(recommend to use pattern match for handling response than unwrap() in your real code.)

 ```rust
 use chrono::{DateTime, Duration, Utc};